-TropAg2017 values the support of both ACIAR and The Crawford Fund.
+TropAg 2019 values the support of both ACIAR and The Crawford Fund.

 - an Early Career Researcher (within 10 years of PhD award).

 The Crawford Fund is a not-for-profit organisation that seeks to increase Australia’s engagement in international agricultural research and development through raising awareness of the benefits to Australia and the developing countries from investment in the sector and through training programs for developing country scientists that draw on Australian experience.
-The Fund has generously partnered with TropAg2017 to assist 10 young researchers from developing countries attend and present their science at this international conference which will be held in Brisbane from 20-22 November 2017.
-Successful candidates will be chosen by a selection panel made up of representatives of The Crawford Fund and the TropAg2017 conference organisers.
+The Queensland Committee of the Fund has generously partnered with TropAg 2019 to assist 10 young researchers from developing countries attend and present their science at this international conference which will be held in Brisbane from 11-13 November 2019.
+Successful candidates will be chosen by a selection panel made up of representatives of The Crawford Fund Queensland Committee and the TropAg 2019 conference organisers.
 The judges’ decisions will be final.

 To be eligible for a Crawford Fund Conference Scholarship, applicants must:

 - Be a PhD student from a developing country who is currently studying in Australia.

 - Be the first author, or the nominated presenting author on an abstract submitted and be prepared to give a poster or oral presentation at the conference.

 - Have access to other funds to cover accommodation and travel expenses.

-- Submit a short story (~350 words) with photo/s about the work to be presented by Friday, 10 November for the Crawford Fund website during the event.
+- Submit a short story (~350 words) with photo/s about the work to be presented by Friday, 1 November for the Crawford Fund website during the event.

 As the Conference and The Crawford Fund aim to achieve gender balance, applications are especially encouraged from women.